 Silver mullet, peas and white asparagus

 Likely the first restaurant in London to share a name with an Iris Murdoch novel, but rather than a psychological exploration of vanity, it focuses more on the genre of serving fresh seafood.
-Long known as a seafood bar and fish shop in Chelsea that supplies many top restaurants, it is expanding into a bistro and fishmonger on Pavilion Road.
+Long known as a seafood bar and fishmonger in Chelsea that supplies many top restaurants, it is expanding into a bistro and fish shop on Pavilion Road.
 Dishes include oysters, skate wing, Cornish lobster, and cuttlefish, served alongside an expensive wine list focused on white wine and some quaffable cocktails.

 Ornella